beterry/deacom-hw/README.md

 }
 ```

 The `renderComponent()` function changes the styles and image of the component based on `activeColor`.
-This function is called after `initComponent()` and also after the user selects a different flavor.
+This function is called after `initComponent()` and after the user selects a different flavor.

 ```js
 //renders variable elements after init and on flavor change